DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/helpers.md

 ---
 layout: docs
-title: Helper Methods
+title: Helpers
-permalink: /documentation/extending-testcafe/custom-reporter-plugin/helper-methods.html
+permalink: /documentation/extending-testcafe/custom-reporter-plugin/helpers.html
 checked: true
 ---
-# Helper Methods
+# Helpers

-The helper methods are used while [implementing a reporter](index.md#implementing-the-reporter) to format the report output.
+Helpers are methods and libraries used to format report output when [implementing a reporter](index.md#implementing-the-reporter).
 TestCafe mixins these methods to the reporter.

-To access the helper methods, use `this`.
+To access helpers, use `this`.

-This topic contains information about several groups of the helper methods.
+This topic contains information about several groups of helpers.

 * [Output Helpers](#output-helpers)
 * [Formatting Helpers](#formatting-helpers)